ThinkportRepo/hc-meetup-terraform-ansible/README.md

 _Version: 2.9.19_

-Ansible has an installation guide in his great documentation.
+Ansible has an installation guide in its great documentation.

 ## Setup with Vagrant